How to save for a house deposit

 A well-planned budget is a powerful tool for saving.

 It helps you understand where your money is going and identify areas where you can cut back.
-Keep track of your income and expenditure and make adjustments as necessary.
+Keep track of your income and expenditures and make adjustments as necessary.

-Earn on the things you do spend on
+Earn on the things which you spend on

 Consider using cashback credit cards or apps that provide rewards for your regular purchases.